CSIPlab/SLUG/README.md

 ## 📝 Unlearning procedure

-1. Prepare a forget and a retain set.
-Given an unlearning task, we first curate a forget set containing relevant image-text pairs, then select a retain set.
+1. Prepare forget and retain set.
+Given an unlearning task, we first curate a forget set containing relevant image-text pairs, then sample the retain set from the original training set (e.g. one shard of laion).

 2. Calculate the gradient from the forget and retain sets.